 In addition to the cash prizes, the first prize winners’ contribution to this competition will also be considered for publication in the journal Networks.
 The paper still needs to go through the journal’s refereeing process; however, it will receive an expedited refereeing and publication process.

-Any practitioners of operations research and management science who are interested in solving problems in the railroad domain using Operations Research and Analytics tools are welcome to participate.
+Practitioners of operations research and management science who are interested in solving problems in the railroad domain using Operations Research and Analytics tools are welcome to participate.
 Registration is open to all with the exception of RAS officers and organizing committee members.
 Likewise, members of the organizing committee may NOT help nor guide any participating team.

-Participation in the RAS Problem Solving Competition requires registration by May 31, 2021 June 15, 2021.
+Participation in the RAS Problem Solving Competition requires registration by July 1st, 2022.
 Every team must register by the due date to participate in the contest.
 To register, please send the following information to firstname.lastname@example.org by the deadline.

 - For each team member: Name, Email, Organization, Position.
-Do you have prior experience in problems related to railroads?
-(Y/N).

 - Brief statement describing what motivated you to participate.